nickluke89/nickluke89/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on engineering and security roles at MessageBird
+- 🔭 I’m working on engineering and security roles at MessageBird
 - 🌱 I’m currently learning AWS
-- 💬 Ask me about technicla sourcing
+- 💬 Ask me about technical sourcing
 - 📫 How to reach me: hello@nickld.co.uk
 - 😄 Pronouns: he/him